 5. Southwest Rapid Rewards® Priority Credit Card

-- Welcome offer: Earn up to 50,000 bonus points after spending $1,000 on purchases in the first 3 months of account opening.
+- Welcome offer: Earn 50,000 bonus points after spending $1,000 on purchases in the first 3 months from account opening.

 - Fees: This card has an annual fee, but no foreign transaction fees.